diagrid-labs/dapr-agents-catalyst-samples/03_durable-agent-chat/README.md

 ![Catalyst Workflow Overview](../images/catalyst-workflow-overview.png)

-This demonstrates how the agent intelligently breaks down complex requests and executes multiple parallel tool calls for different destinations.
+This demonstrates how the agent intelligently breaks down complex requests and executes multiple tool calls for different destinations.

 ### Complete Workflow Visualization
 Each chat message creates a new workflow execution: